masantizof/CRUD_sqlite_python_geology_ByMoisesSantizo/README.md

 # CRUD_sqlite_python_geology_ByMoisesSantizo
-Pequeño ensayo de una DB y una interfaz grafica, creados con python y sqlite, con un enfoque para la geología
+Small test of a DB and a graphical interface, created with python and sqlite, with a focus on geology.

-Para ejecutar los cambios, ejecute el script de la base de datos vercion 1.0
+To execute the changes, run the database script version 1.0